dhbmarcos/dataEditor/README.md

-This minimalist software parse a JSON format file and write it in more readable human format using Google Material Design abased theme (w3).
+This minimalist software parse a JSON format file and write it in more readable human format using Google Material Design based theme (W3).

 #### Input
     [{"blue" : "is ok", "red" : "is my fave color"}]